bruprescott/CTDizzle/MKRZero/MKRZero_UserGuide.md

 6. Your card should now be formatted.
 7. OPTIONAL: Navigate to your SD card through Windows Explorer.
 If desired create and additional folder to save old data.

 Another option is to install the [SD Card Formatter](https://www.sdcard.org/downloads/formatter_4/) developed by the SD Association.
-If you think you might play around with a Raspberry Pi in the future, this application is particularly useful.
+This application is particularly useful if you like to tinker with the Raspberry Pi.

 #### Setting Up the Required Libraries
-Several libraries are needed to allow the OpenCTD operating code to work.
+Several libraries are needed to allow the CTDizzle operating code to work.
 These libraries allow communication with the sensors and the use of unique commands.
 They can either be found within the Arduino IDE or downloaded from GitHub.
 Libraries native within the IDE are automatically included by the IDE and no further steps are necessary to include them.
 The following instructions show how to download and access the third party libraries.

 |Native Libraries|Third Party Libraries|
 |:---:|:---:|